Mary Lim (MNCS Accred, Reg. MBACP) Person-Centred Counsellor and Psychotherapist

 I won't judge you, no matter what issue you bring to counselling.

-It can be daunting to make an appointment to go and speak to a complete stranger about things that really hurt, or that you're ashamed of, so I will also tell you a bit about me as a human being:
+It can be very daunting to make an appointment to speak to a complete stranger about things that really hurt, or that you're ashamed of, so I will also tell you a bit about me as a human being, and not just a counsellor:

 I'm a mum, and I've got two young children.

-I used to be a doctor, and I left medicine when I got pretty burnt out.
-I worked out that the bit of being a doctor that I enjoyed the most was listening to people, hearing their stories, and trying to work out what was going on.
+I used to be a doctor, and I left medicine after getting burnt out.
+When I was trying to decide what on earth to do after that, I worked out that the bit of being a doctor that I enjoyed the most was listening to people, hearing their stories, and trying to work out what was going on.

-I also had counselling myself at the time, which was pretty amazing.
-Suddenly, someone was interested in me, and cared about me, what I did and how I felt.
+I also had counselling myself at the time, which was amazing.
+Suddenly, someone was interested in me, and cared about me, what I did and how I felt, not what others thought I "should" feel or do.
+I could discover who I was, and what was important to me, for the first time.

-This, along with the process of understanding more about people, which I find frankly fascinating, is what made me retrain as a counsellor.
+This experience, which was so valuable, is what made me train as a counsellor.
 I love what I do, and I feel privileged that my clients let me into their worlds each day in the therapy room.

-If I'm not counselling, I'm usually running around after my children.
-I'm a big believer in the healing power of exercise and being out in nature, so whenever possible I can be found in a forest, or up a hill somewhere.
+When I'm not counselling, I'm usually running around after my children.
+I'm a big believer in the healing power of exercise and being out in nature, so whenever possible I can be found in a forest, on a beach, or up a hill somewhere.
+I love travelling and exploring new places.

 If you want to learn a bit more about me, and how I work, then please visit my website, marylim.co.uk, call me on 07473 459100, or email me using the button below.
 I will aim to get back to you within 24 hours (excluding weekends or bank holidays) or the next working day.